 - to contravene the prohibition against claim suppression

-- to contravene a regulation
+- to contravene a regulation, and

 - if a corporation commits an offence under the WSIA, for a director or an officer to knowingly authorize, permit, or acquiesce in the commission of the offence, whether or not the corporation is prosecuted or convicted.

 Certain acts may constitute fraud under the Criminal Code.
-Acts that may be fraudulent include, but are not limited to
+Acts that may be fraudulent include, but are not limited to:

-- modifying a clearance certificate, or
+- modifying a clearance certificate, and

 - intentionally reporting lower than real earnings or premiums.